dotlang/language/README.md

     7.1.
 T := type of this parameter
     7.2.
 AT := type of corresponding argument
     7.3. if AT is T or T's child, add `x` as a final candidate.
-8. If there is only one final candidate -> call, if there is more than one -> Error
+8. If there is only one final candidate -> call
+    8.1. if there is more than one -> Sort them based on how many fields their type covers on T 8.2.
+Call max item (if we have only one max)
 9. ST1, ST2, ST3 := Static types of 3 arguments
 10. find x in CL where type of parameters is exactly ST1, ST2 and ST3
 11. If found one -> call, if not found or more than one found -> Error